vyshnaviTess/vyshnaviTess/swift-2048-master/README.md

 Instructions
 ------------
+You will need xcode 7 to Xcode 12 any version to run the project.
+Run it in the simulator or on an actual device.

-The included sample app demonstrates the game.
-Simply tap the button to play.
+Tap the button to play the game.
 Swipe to move the tiles.
-For additional fun try tweaking the parameters in F3HViewController.

-Create a new instance of the view controller using the provided factory method, and present it.
-Or manually create and configure a view and model object, and bridge them using F3HGameModelProtocol.

 Features
 --------